 Tip: Pop into the Castle gift shop for the child and adult-sized socks decorated in corgies and bobbies.
 They’re perfectly adorable souvenirs.

 Take the Jack the Ripper Tour at night

 Note: This tour is not for the squeamish or for young children.
 It’s a great tour for adults or when visiting London with teens who are interested in history, crime and great story-telling.

 The terrible history of the unsolved murders of Jack the Ripper is the basis for a spell-binding tour of London’s East End.
 We were fortunate to have Adam, a lively Scotsman with a quick wit and great storytelling skills as our guide.
 He weaved quite a tale of mystery and bloody murder in 19thcentury England.

 We booked this double-decker bus tour through Monograms Travel.
 Not only was the subject matter gripping, there’s nothing quite like seeing the city than by an iconic red London bus.
 Tip: Be sure to dress warmly if visiting in fall as the weather cools down at night.

 Part coach tour, part walking tour, our group wandered through the same East End streets where the mysterious killer once preyed upon young women.
-The tour goes into fairly graphic detail about the unsolved cases, the probable suspect who murdered the five women, and about the difficulties and hardships of living in 19thcentury London.
+The tour goes into fairly graphic detail about the unsolved cases.
+Our guide discussed the probable suspect who murdered the five women, and described the difficulties and hardships of living in 19thcentury London.